39alpha/39alpharesearch.org/content/_index.md

 **Independent Research on the Scientific Frontier**

-Small research teams\n
+Small research teams<br>
-Exploring the scientific frontier\n
+Exploring the scientific frontier<br>
-For Earth, humanity, and the biosphere.\n
+For Earth, humanity, and the biosphere.<br>